Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 - Hotel Le Bellechasse Saint-Cermain (Near the Eiffel Tower!)

-Take the remainder of the day to recoup from the long travel, rest to get caught up on lost sleep, hydrate, possibly explore the neighborhood where you are staying a bit, and have a nourishing dinner.
+Take the remainder of the day you arrive to recoup from the long travel, rest, and hydrate.
+Possibly explore the neighborhood where you are staying a bit, and have a nourishing dinner.

-Feel free to change up my following suggestions from day to day to make your 5 Days In Paris tailored to your specific needs during the time you are visiting Paris.
+Feel free to change up my suggestions from day to day to make your 5 days in Paris tailored to your interests.

-The Ultimate 5 Days In Paris Itinerary You Should Steal
+5 Days in Paris: The Ultimate Itinerary You Should Steal

 Table of Contents

-Day 1: Begin your 5 Days in Paris by exploring the Eiffel Tower, Musee d’Orsay, And Seine River
+Day 1: Begin Your 5 Days in Paris With the Eiffel Tower, Musee d’Orsay, and Seine River

 Stop 1: Visit The Eiffel Tower

-The Tower is 1,063 feet tall and remains one of the tallest structures in Paris.
-It was constructed by head engineer Gustave Eiffel as the gateway to the 1889 World’s Fair held in Paris.
+The tower is 1,063 feet tall and one of the tallest structures in Paris.
+It was constructed by civil engineer Gustave Eiffel as the gateway to the 1889 World’s Fair.
 Today it is the symbol of Paris.

 If panoramic vistas of the Seine River and the city of Paris interest you, then visiting the Eiffel Tower is for you.